Shuvaethy-Neill/Matrix_Determinant_Calculator/README.md

 INSTALLATION & SETUP
 --------------------------------------------
 You must have access to a Linux operating system in order to execute this program.

-If you do not have Linux installed on your machine, you can also create and use a virtual machine.
+If you do not have Linux installed on your machine, you can also create and use a virtual machine:

-Creating a virtual machine:
 1. Download Oracle VirtualBox and create virtual machine
     - Download link: https://www.virtualbox.org/wiki/Download_Old_Builds_6_0
 2. Download Fedora 30 ISO in the newly created virtual machine to be able to run Linux